linuxsquad/IPAServerScripts/README.md

-This collection of Bash/Python scripts are designed to complete small by repetable tasks related to IPA (LDAP and DNS) server.
+This collection of Bash/Python small scripts is designed to complete atomic tasks related to IPA server, potentially impacting LDAP and DNS as well.